-- Consent for Credit Check: Running a tenant credit & background check has become standard practice when renting, and most tenants will expect it.
+- Consent for Credit Check: Running a Tenant Background & Credit Check in Canada has become standard practice when renting, and most tenants will expect it.
 So, make sure to have a consent clause in your rental application form.

 - Proof of Income: In the form of recent pay stubs, employment letters or bank statements.
 This is critical to ensure employment and sufficient income to pay the rent.

 - Employment References: Asking for the applicant’s employment history and a reference from their manager will give you an idea of whether or not they are stable.

 - Previous Rental History: More often than not applicants will have previous history that you can learn from.
 By asking for this information and contacting the previous landlord you can ask about rent payments as well as the condition of their home.